 In the pre-developed condition, the site is characterized as sloping from the southeast to northwest.
-The soil classification, based upon Westchester County Soils Mapping is Paxton fine sandy loam, 3 top 8 percent slopes.
+The soil classification, based upon Westchester County Soils Mapping is Paxton fine sandy loam, 3 to 8 percent slopes and Urban land-Charlton complex, 8 to 15 percent slopes.
 The site vegetation can be characterized as lawn and landscaped.
 The site is located along the west side of Clinton Avenue.
-Runoff from the existing site flows overland to the northwest corner of the property and existing the site.